uni-carlosfranzreb/thesis_classifier/README.md

 The fasttext file (`wiki-news-300d-1M-subword.vec`) includes 999,994 300-dimensional vectors for words without lemmatizing or even lower-casing.
 For instance, all these words are in the file: `machine, machines, learn, learning, learns, learned`, both lower- and upper-cased.
 Although Mikolov mentions training phrases as well, they were not published together with the words.

 Given that we are only interested in lower-cased words, we create a new file containing only lower-cased words.
-Removing all lower-cased words yields a file with 410,568 words.
+Upper-cased words that don't have lower-cased equivalents are lower-cased and added to the file.
+This procedure yields a file with vectors for 000 words.

 ## Training